 This year, on July 6, we visited the atelier again together with designer and lecturer at Central St. Martins Elisa Palomino, who wanted to experiment with the dyeing of stencils on fish skin, as part of her research.
 Again, the first year students were invited to participate in the indigo dyeing at the atelier after witnessing Elisa’s fish skins dyeing process.

 We are hoping that this tradition may continue into the future!

 Graduate school seminar at Hokuryūko (Nagano)

 Every year around the end of June, Bunka Gakuen University organizes a graduate school seminar for all the graduate students in the university.
 The seminar usually lasts for three days, and while aimed at providing the students in their graduate year with the opportunity to present their research in progress, it also aims to deepen the bonds between all the students through providing a space for cultural and academic exchange.

-The weekend-long stay also acts as part of the GFC seminar on Japanese Art and Design, in which Japanese culture is presented hands-on through workshops – such as in washi (Japanese paper) or soba making – and tours.
-These workshops make the weekend at Hokuryūkan a bit less academic and formal for the participating first year students, and provides them with an opportunity to explore Japan’s culture and nature in a setting that is different from Tokyo.
+The weekend-long stay is also colored by several workshops, organised by the students themselves.
+These workshops make the weekend at Hokuryūkan a bit less academic and formal, and provides the students with an opportunity to explore Japan in a setting that is different from Tokyo.

 For the second years, the seminar acts as a space to share the results of their thesis research with the other students in the graduate school.
 The academic exchange is aimed to encourage the students to re-evaluate their own research while listening to the presentations of their peers.